-This passage, published late last year, does not beat around the bush when it comes to why alcoholism risk for women is on the rise.
-The article makes it clear that the changing drinking habits for women is problematic, since it represents a health hazard for those who are consistently engaging in binge drinking or other forms of alcohol abuse.
-We are not saying that alcohol inherently poses a problem for women, just like it does not pose an inherent problem for men.
-However, it is important to understand that problematic alcohol consumption and drinking habits can lead to full-blown alcohol addiction for women.
-This is where the problem originates.
+Experts make it clear that the changing drinking habits for women are problematic.
+They represent a health hazard for those who are consistently engaging in binge drinking or alcohol abuse.
+Alcohol does not inherently pose a problem for women, just as it does not inherently pose a problem for men.
+However, it is important to understand that problematic alcohol consumption and drinking habits combined with inherent physiological factors can lead to addiction.

 How to Address Alcoholism Risk for Women

 While it is impossible to control the targeted marketing of the alcoholic beverage industry or the social media messaging that bombards us daily, women can mitigate their risk of alcoholism by taking control of the physiological side of the risk equation.
 Harvard Medical School recommends seven specific actions that women can take to address alcoholism risk:

 - Limit alcohol consumption to seven drinks a week or less, or three drinks in one sitting.

 - Measure your alcohol at home, ensuring that it meets the definition of a single drink.
 Sometimes a ‘generous pour’ of wine can equal two glasses.

 - Drink slowly, and accompany each alcoholic drink with water or seltzer.

 - Accompany your alcoholic drink with an appetizer, healthy snack, or food.
 This action helps the body absorb the alcohol more slowly.